LCEL Mastery: Compose LLM Chains with the Pipe Operator in Python

 RunnablePassthrough — Forwarding and Augmenting Data

 Here is a problem you will hit quickly: your chain needs some input data to pass through unchanged while also computing new fields.
-For example, you want to pass the user's original question to the prompt while also retrieving relevant documents.
+For example, in a RAG pipeline you want to pass the user's original question to the prompt while also retrieving relevant documents.
 RunnablePassthrough solves this.

-RunnablePassthrough.assign(context=...) keeps all existing keys (question) and adds a new key (context) computed by your function.
-The downstream prompt template receives both {question} and {context}.
-This pattern is the foundation of every RAG pipeline in LangChain.
+The code below simulates a RAG pipeline.
+RunnablePassthrough.assign(context=...) keeps the original question key intact and adds a new context key by calling fake_retriever.
+The downstream prompt template receives both {question} and {context}, which is exactly the pattern every RAG chain in LangChain uses.

 # Must manually construct the full dict